-Diagnosing conditions affecting your throat and neck is a specialty of Dr. Kathy Yu-Syken.
+Diagnosing conditions affecting your throat and neck is a specialty of ours.
 At OCEANN in Huntington Beach, California, thorough throat and neck services include diagnostics and treatment of everything from sore throats to early signs of head and neck cancers.
-Dr. Yu-Syken offers cutting-edge techniques to pinpoint the cause of your condition and treat it effectively.
-Learn more about their accessible throat and neck services by calling Oceann ENT or using the online booking feature.
+We offer cutting-edge techniques to pinpoint the cause of your condition and treat it effectively.
+Learn more about their accessible throat and neck services by calling Oceann ENT.

 From time to time, you may experience a sore throat as part of the common cold or flu.
 However, a sore throat can also be a sign of something more serious.